Enter or edit measures for a recipe or sub recipe

 1. Open the recipe or sub recipe.

-2. On the Measures tab, click Copy measures.
+2. On the Measures tab, click Copy measures & VCF.

 3. Search for and select a similar item.